Lokgic/diss-repo/src/weight-chapter.md

 $$E(\theta) = \frac{\alpha}{\alpha + \beta}$$

-Now, because of conjugacy, the *posterior* expected value is simply:
+\noindent Now, because of conjugacy, the *posterior* expected value is simply:

 $$E(\theta) = \frac{\alpha + k}{\alpha + \beta + n}$$

-where $x$ is the number of success and $n$ is the number of trials.
+\noindent where $x$ is the number of success and $n$ is the number of trials.
 If we assume a *uniform prior*, where both parameters equal to $1$, the above formula becomes:

 $$E(\theta) = \frac{1 + k}{2 + n}$$

-That is, Laplace's rule of succession.
+\noindent That is, Laplace's rule of succession.
 We can now reframe the paradox of ideal evidence using the Beta and Bernoulli distributions.
 Consider three beta distributions:

 1. $Beta(1,1)$:
 2. $Beta(11,11)$